fqantonio/aqua/JOURNAL.md

 - [ ] removable protections for corners, bow and stern

+- [ ] Download log data procedure
-- [ ] Get test sites maps with APM
+- [ ] Get test sites maps with APM fetching
 - [ ] Tests

 ![](Photos/endurecedor.jpeg)

 ![](Photos/amarelo.jpeg)

 We plan to repaint the hulls in October.
-We will follow this procedure:
+We will follow this **procedure**:

-1. Print the bow floats;
+1. 3D printing the bow floats;
 2. Sand the hulls to remove the paint as much as possible (120 to 220);
 3. Prepare the holes for the bow floats, thruster cables, valves and the three lights (red, green and white);
 4. Close the holes (prepare the repair compound using two spatulas: just a drop of hardener is enough);